Anischolar/AnischolarSite/README.md

 # React Vite project

+This Repository is the react project for the anischolar web application withh all functionality including industry and students.
+It has the frontend

 ## Tasks

 - [ ] Add url auth protection to limit access to some pages unauth